 Forty pre-service teachers stated that teaching online is a unique experience for them.
-Although they could hear their students' voices, and cold see their students through the webcam, the experience was still quite different from face-to-face learning.
-In this activity, they learned what they should pay attention to during the online tutoring, and considered what instructional resources they should adopt during online tutoring.
+They learned what they should pay attention to during the online instruction, and what instructional resources they could adopt.

 Teacher 5: I never teach students through the Internet.
 However, it is a very interesting and convenient.
 It saves lots of time, and makes me more familiar with online tutoring.
 I think it is a trend, and I'll have to learn it.